About Shalley and Murray

 For clients in Westchester and Putnam Counties, Shalley and Murray also maintains an office in Croton.
 Founding partner James Shalley manages the "upstate" office in Croton.
 For more information about the Westchester/Putnam practice visit the Westchester Criminal Defense Website.

 Over the years, Shalley and Murray has participated in a wide range of criminal matters, from the smallest and least noticeable to many complex matters, including several that have received attention from the media.

 If you have a pink summons problem, Shalley and Murray can help.
 If you would like the assistance of a criminal defense lawyer with your pink summons, please call us at 718-268-2171.
 We would be happy to provide a free case analysis for you.

 Above is Don Murray, one of the founding partners of Shalley and Murray.
 Mr. Murray graduated with honors from the University of Florida College of Law in 1989 after attending Williams College.

 Mr. Murray became interested in criminal defense during law school while working as a law clerk for a prominent criminal defense lawyer, Bill DeCarlis.
 Mr. Murray has published a chapter in a series of books for criminal defense practitioners.
-He has also been retained as an expert in New York State criminal law in the context of an international extradition dispute involving the extradition of a person from New York to England.
+He has also worked as a legal consultant for NBC to ensure the authenticity of courtroom proceedings portrayed in the NBC Miniseries "The Slap".

 Mr. Murray has handled quite a number of serious criminal trials, including a notable false confession matter in which he ran a successful false confession defense in a grand larceny case where the police had coerced a written confession from his client.